-The Public Safety Advisory Committee (PSAC) will conduct a secure, confidential survey of Ithaca campus students, faculty and staff from February 8-21, 2021.
-The purpose of the survey is to capture perspectives from the campus community related to policing on Cornell’s Ithaca campus.
-These findings will support the PSAC as it examines campus security and safety now and in the future and will inform its recommendations to university leadership as part of ongoing diversity, equity and inclusion work at Cornell.
+From February 8-21, 2021, Cornell’s Public Safety Advisory Committee (PSAC) surveyed Ithaca campus students, faculty and staff to capture community perspectives on police practices on Cornell’s Ithaca campus.
+These secure and confidential findings are supporting the PSAC as it examines campus security and safety now and in the future and will inform its recommendations, due to university leadership in May 2021, as part of ongoing diversity, equity and inclusion work at Cornell.

 Frequently Asked Questions

-Why is Cornell conducting this survey, and how will survey data be used?
+Why did Cornell conduct this survey, and how is data being used?

-Who is conducting the survey?
-What form will it take?
+Who conducted the survey?
+What form did it take?

 Yes.
 All information is stored on secure Cornell servers.